 When is the best time to travel between Denver and Grand Junction by car?

-Summer is the best time to drive from Denver to Grand Junction as the roads are clear from ice and snow, and you don’t have to worry about a snowstorm or blizzard hitting you while you are on the road.
-The views are spectacular and you get to enjoy the sunny summer days in Colorado.
+Summer is the best time to drive to Grand Junction as the roads are clear from ice and snow, and you don’t have to worry about a snowstorm or blizzard while you are on the road.
+The views are spectacular and you get to enjoy the spectacular scenery in Colorado.

 Portions of Interstate 70 can also get congested on holidays and weekends during winter as many people leave Denver to hit the ski slopes.
-If you drive from Denver to Grand Junction in winter, rent a 4×4 vehicle with winter tires.
+If you drive in winter, rent a 4×4 vehicle with winter tires.

 Always check the weather forecast before hitting the road!